rakkitect/rakkitect/README.md

-- 👋 Hi, I’m @rakkitect
+- 👋 Hi, hello, bonjour
-- 👀 I’m interested in networks, cybersecurity and cloud concepts.
+- 👀 Interested in networks and cybersecurity
-- 🌱 I’m currently learning server management /w Linux, programming in Python and Cisco networks.

 <!---
 rakkitect/rakkitect is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.